koli/charts/README.md

 It's a working in progress project.

-This repository helps on the installation of the Koli Platform in a Kubernetes cluster, for more information about Koli, visit the main project at https://github.com/kolibox/koli.
+This repository helps on the installation of the Koli Platform in a Kubernetes cluster, for more information about Koli, visit the main project at https://github.com/kolihub/koli.
 For more information about Helm visit the [Helm repository](https://github.com/kubernetes/helm).

+# How to use it

+TODO

+# Release new versions

+TODO